AubinMahe/dcrud/README.md

 Discovery
 ---------

-With Multicast protocol, discovery isn't necessary because subscribing and publishing is done by the protocol.
-However, with unicast UDP and TCP streams, a mechanism must be offered to register publishers - indexed by published data or offered services - and connect them to subscribers, requested by consumed data or required services.
+In order to connect each participant to others a mechanism must be offered to register publishers - indexed and required by data or interface names - and connect them to subscribers.
-A centralized registry, like CORBA Naming Service, will be a bottleneck and a single point of failure, DCRUD offer a distributed registry:
+A centralized registry, like CORBA Naming Service, will be a bottleneck and a single point of failure, when DCRUD offer a distributed registry based on the following protocol, over TCP:
- - A first participant has to wait for followers, it do nothing at start
+ - The first participant is launched with an address:port
+ - It send a message to obtain the registry contents
+ - When the answer timeout elapsed, it know it's the first participant, it initialize a registry with its own published data and its own offered services
- - A second participant is launched with the address:port of the first
+ - A second participant is launched with the same address:port of the first
  - The second ask the first to obtain the registry
  - The first answer with a list of data and services offered by one participant: itself
+ - The second initializes a registry with the data received
  - A third participant is launched with the address:port of any other participant "P"
  - The third ask "P" to obtain the registry
  - "P" answer with a list of two participants: first and second, it send the list to all (broadcast)
  - At this point, each participant known the others.
  - After that, each time a new service or data is declared, a broadcast of the complete registry will be done (no delta publication).
- - In case of failure and restart of a participant, the complete registry will be shared again.
+ - In case of failure and restart of a participant, the complete registry will be published again.

+**Notes:**

+An implementation of the registry based on constants is provided in the examples module to address statically designed systems.
+In this case no discovery occurs, the preceding dialogue isn't deployed but the same API is used (see [IRegistry](Java/src/org/hpms/mw/dcrud/IRegistry.java)).

 Persistence
 -----------